micho213/VueJS-Udemy/README.md

 Vue.js and Firebase projects

 # Ninja Smoothies - project 1
-desc - using Vue to make a simple SPA to make a CRUDE app about smoothies link - https://ninjasmoothies-e486f.web.app
+desc - using Vue to make a simple SPA to make a CRUDE app about smoothies \n link - https://ninjasmoothies-e486f.web.app

 # Ninja Chat - project 2